SONOMA COUNTY

 About

-The Sonoma County Wood Recovery & Utilization Project (Sonoma County Project) was selected by North Coast Resource Partnership (NCRP)as one of three sub-regional pilots to receive a portion of their funding originating from the Governor’s Office of Planning and Research for our grant titled the Sonoma County Woody Feedstock Pilot Project.
+The project was selected by North Coast Resource Partnership (NCRP) as one of three sub-regional pilots to receive funding from the Governor’s Office of Planning and Research for our grant titled the Sonoma County Woody Feedstock Pilot Project.

 The project seeks to realize the goals set forth in California’s Wildfire and Forest Resilience Action Plan as well as NCRP’s North Coast Resilience Plan.